Get the best life insurance rate when flat extras are involved.

 The price range and duration may vary significantly from company to company.

-In some cases, we may have 5 companies indicate that charge a flat extra and one company that doesn’t.
+Sometimes, we may have five companies that charge a flat extra and one that doesn’t.

 We may be able to get a company in the future to issue your life insurance policy without the additional expense.